Flags of Our Fathers

 Sousley's end was one of the many passages where the reader might choose to revisit immediately after the first pass, re-reading once more to soak in the simple but yet elegant way Bradley narrated the event.
 The author did not shy away from telling the stories of the many violent deaths that occurred on Iwo Jima during that battle, however.
 Some of the more descriptive accounts of Marines' deaths provided a picture of the price the Marines paid for every yard of advance they made.

 A definite page turner, that very characteristic was also the book's biggest weakness.
 Part of the reason why the book was a page turner was because of the hyperboles the author regularly used.
-Though they made certain passages more dramatic, sometimes these exaggerations appear cheap and fantastic.
+Though they made certain passages more dramatic, sometimes these exaggerations appear overly fantastic.

 One trivial item worth mentioning was the account of how photographer Rosenthal came about taking the famous photograph.
 Many people probably did not know that Rosenthal almost missed the opportunity to take the picture that later won him a Pulitzer Prize.
 It was one of the interesting trivia that the reader would pick up as she went through the book.
 Perhaps unimportant, but these little tidbits the author included made the book enjoyable.

 Iwo Jima was a battle that made heroes out of both the Americans and the Japanese who fought there.
-This book gave the readers a chance to immerse in the drama of the American campaign on that island.
+Flags of Our Fathers gave the readers a chance to immerse in the drama of the American campaign on that island.
 It was a wonderful book in its presentation and readability, and it could provide the first-hand description of the gruesome battle that the reader might not see when reading a typical historical text.

 Back to Main | Back to Book Reviews Index